 - Get Out For Time Served

 - Pre-Trial Release Programs

 Jail Policies and Procedures

 The intake procedure takes you through these steps:

 - You will be placed in a holding cell.
 If the jail is busy, you may not be processed immediately.

-- First, must answer some questions, such as what is your legal name, your address, birthdate and an emergency contact person.
+- First, must answer some questions, such as what your legal name is, your address, birthdate and an emergency contact person.

 - They’ll also ask about your medical and psychological history.

 - You’ll be given an inmate ID number.